-- Initiate, undertake and foster strategic basic and applied research in human sciences, and to address developmental challenges in the republic, elsewhere in Africa and in the rest of the world by gathering, analysing and publishing data relevant to such challenges, especially by means of projects linked to public sector oriented collaborative programmes - B Inform the effective formulation and monitoring of policy, as well as evaluate the implementation thereof - C Stimulate public debate through the effective dissemination of fact-based research results - Help build research capacity and infrastructure for the human sciences. - Foster research collaboration, networks and institutional linkages - Respond to the needs of vulnerable and marginalised groups in society through research and analysis of developmental issues, thus contributing to the improvement of the quality of their lives - G Develop and make available data sets underpinning research, policy development and public discussion of developmental issues - Develop new and improved methodologies for use in the development of such data sets.
+- Initiate, undertake and foster strategic basic and applied research in human sciences, and to address developmental challenges in the republic, elsewhere in Africa and in the rest of the world by gathering, analysing and publishing data relevant to such challenges, especially by means of projects linked to public sector oriented collaborative programmes: - The Science and Technology Laws Amendment Act (Act 9 of 2020) expanded on this objective by providing for the Council to perform its functions in any territory outside of the Republic. - B Inform the effective formulation and monitoring of policy, as well as evaluate the implementation thereof - C Stimulate public debate through the effective dissemination of fact-based research results - Help build research capacity and infrastructure for the human sciences. - E Foster research collaboration, networks and institutional linkages - Respond to the needs of vulnerable and marginalised groups in society through research and analysis of developmental issues, thus contributing to the improvement of the quality of their lives - G Develop and make available data sets underpinning research, policy development and public discussion of developmental issues - B Develop new and improved methodologies for use in the development of such data sets.